mhyrzt/PythonVideoEditor/README.md

 # PythonVideoEditor
-Time input example:
+Time input example: \n
-Hour Minute Seconde MiliSecond
+Hour Minute Seconde MiliSecond  \n

-make Sure seperate them with spaces and voila...
-The export will be in same folder of script
+make Sure seperate them with spaces and voila... \n The export will be in same folder of script \n